Link to MEng Application

 Program must include at least 66 units of graduate credit.

-Computational Biology and Biology concentrations:
+Computational Biology and Biology concentration:

 - 6.878J Advanced Computational Biology: Genomes, Networks, Evolution